 Cons: -Confusing card backs, -Needs reference sheets

-All in all, it’s not necessarily a bad game (my girlfriend disagrees with that statement.
-So much so that she wanted me to inform you) it just suffers from some really glaring mistakes.
+All in all, it’s not necessarily a bad game (my girlfriend disagrees with this statement.
+So much so she wanted me to inform you) it just suffers from some really glaring mistakes.
 Like George Lucas’ use of Jar Jar Binks.

 I give ‘Star Wars: The Card Game’: